NATIONAL HOME FUNERAL ALLIANCE

 Q. Are home funerals safe?

 A. Yes.
 Dead bodies do not pose an increased health risk any more than when they were alive.
-With appropriate hygiene and cooling techniques, it is perfectly safe to keep a loved one home for several days.
-Embalming itself poses more than an eight times greater risk to embalmers of contracting myeloid leukemia than the general population.
-Bodies with infectious diseases are not usually candidates for embalming and are simply kept cool in a professional setting if not at home.
+With appropriate hygiene and cooling techniques, it is perfectly safe to keep a deceased person home for several days.

 LEARN MORE ABOUT HOME FUNERALS